Dadangdut33/simple-wallpaper-changer/readme.md

 3. Refill queue
 4. Start queue
 5. Enjoy the app

-For the auto run on startup, you need to restart the app after making changes to the setting and also if app folder is moved.

 # Reporting Bugs/Feature Request
 If you encounter any bugs with the program, you can report them by opening an issue on the github repository.
 You can also request a feature by opening an issue.